Soarez/hospitalrun.github.io/lisbon/index.md

 # Lisbon, June 18th

-The event will run from 10am to 6pm at Microsoft, Rua Sinais de Fogo Lote 2.07.02, 1990–110 Lisboa.
+The event will run from 10am to 6pm at Microsoft, Rua do Fogo de Santelmo, Lote 2.07.02,, 1990–110 Lisboa.
 There will be WiFi, food and drinks.